ANDR01D writes PC game reviews and shares his views on the video game industry.

 The question is not just, “What impact did Duke Nukem have on popular culture?” but “What impact did popular culture have on Duke Nukem?” as well.

-The first thing everyone remembers about Duke Nukem 3D is the one liners and the cussing, with a lot of them taken directly from Ash Williams (played by Bruce Campbell), the protagonist of Army of Darkness.
+The first thing everyone remembers about Duke Nukem 3D are the one-liners and the cussing, with a lot of them taken directly from Ash Williams (played by Bruce Campbell), the protagonist of Army of Darkness.

 His character is a strange mix of some of the action heroes of the eighties and nineties, like Charles Bronson, Clint Eastwood, Arnold Schwarzenegger, Sylvester Stallone, Bruce Willis, Kurt Russell, Roddy Piper, and Bruce Campbell (Ash Williams), from the Evil Dead series.